 In Old Earth paleontology and geology, the second period of the Cenozoic.
-It began 23 million years ago, and depending on which authority one consults it either continues today, or ended at the beginning of Quaternary, or ended with the Great Expulsion in 621 AT.
+It began 23 million years ago, and depending on which authority one consults it either continues today or ended at the beginning of the Quaternary or ended with the Great Expulsion in 621 AT.
 It includes the Miocene and Pliocene epochs, and may also be considered to include the Pleistocene, Holocene, and Gaiacene.

 - Old Earth - Text by M. Alan Kazlev

 Generic term used to designate Earth before the Great Expulsion.
 As well as the literal meaning, and the reference to Terragen origins and ancient baseline history, the term has various other associated nuances, from the ridiculous or exaggerated to the romantic or sublime, including lost paradise, fool's opportunity, pre-archaiocractic human supremacy, unmoderated baseline civilization (positive or negative, depending on context and clade), natural evolution, and so on.

 - Oligocene Epoch - Text by Stephen Inniss

 On Old Earth, the third epoch of the Tertiary period and Cenozoic era, lasting from 34 to 23 million years ago.

 - Ordovician Period - Text by M. Alan Kazlev; some additions by Stephen Inniss

 Second period of the Paleozoic era on Old Earth, lasting from 488 to 444 million years ago.
 Preceded by the Cambrian and followed by the Silurian.

 - Paleocene Epoch - Text by Stephen Inniss

 On Old Earth, the first epoch of the Cenozoic Era, lasting from 65 to 57 million years ago.
 It was preceded by the last epoch of the Cretaceous and followed by the Eocene.